Australia in World War I: Royal Australian Navy operations

 During this time the RAN also continued to carry out operations in the Pacific and Indian Oceans.
 By 1915 there were up to 74 German ships which had taken refuge in ports in the Netherlands East Indies.
 The presence of these ships close to Australia and the sea lanes that connected the nation to the United Kingdom and the Middle East was a cause of concern to the Navy and so in the middle of 1915 the cruiser HMAS Psyche and the sloop Fantome were sent to the Bay of Bengal to conduct patrol operations.
 Later in the year, in October, a force of three destroyers, a yacht and the cruiser Encounter were sent into the Macassar Strait to search for a German munitions base that had been reported in the area.
-Nothing was found, although the patrol served to interrupt German efforts to carry out subversive activities in a number of British possessions.
+Nothing was found, although the patrol served to interrupt German efforts to carry out subversive activities in several British possessions.

 In May 1917 the British government requested assistance from the Australian government in dealing with the increasing threat posed by German U-boats.
 Six destroyers—the Warrego, Parramatta, Yarra, Swan, Torrens and Huon—were sent in response to this request, and undertook anti-submarine operations in the Adriatic, working out of Brindisi, Italy as part of the Otranto Barrage.

 The most decorated RAN unit of the war was the Bridging Train.
 A reserve unit commanded by Lieutenant Commander Leighton Bracegirdle, it supported the British at Suvla Bay during the Gallipoli Campaign by constructing piers and harbours in the bay.
 Afterwards it served in Egypt and Palestine, taking part in an amphibious assault in El Arish and the First Battle of Gaza before it was disbanded in 1917.
-A number of members later went on to serve with the AIF and RAN.
+Some members later went on to serve with the AIF and RAN.
 During the war the RAN lost 171 men killed, including 15 officers and 156 sailors, of which six officers and 57 sailors had been on loan from the Royal Navy.